mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 `00 */8 * * * sudo /usr/sbin/update-ngxblocker -e yourname@youremail.com`

+If you don't want any email notification after an update (not advisable in case Nginx ever has an EMERG when reloading), then simply run your cron as follows.

+`00 */8 * * * sudo /usr/sbin/update-ngxblocker -n`

 That's it, the blocker will automatically keep itself up to date and also reload Nginx once it has downloaded the latest version of the globalblacklist.conf file.

 ************************************************